pkyosx/fastapi-example/README.md

 - [Q5] How to get '/path/{param}' in the middleware for metrics
 - [Q6] How to print request body when error happends
 - [Q7] How to print the entire exception chain when wanted
+- [Q8] How to create log context and add trace id into it

 You can search the above question in source code for the answers. (ex. search "[Q1]")